youngeunkwon0405/RL/docs/guides/grpo.md

-# An in-depth walkthrough of GRPO in Reinforcer
+# Use GRPO

+This document explains how to use General Reinforcement Policy Optimization (GRPO) within the NeMo RL framework.
+It includes a quickstart section for launching a GRPO run and detailed instructions on handling data, model training, fast generation, and overall resource flow.

 ## Quickstart: Launch a GRPO Run

-If you want to get running quickly, the script [examples/run_grpo_math.py](../../examples/run_grpo_math.py) has an example implementation of using GRPO to train a model on math problems.
-This script can either be launched locally or via Slurm.
-For details on how to set up Ray and launch a job using Slurm, refer to the [cluster documentation](../cluster.md).
+To get started quickly, use the script [examples/run_grpo_math.py](../../examples/run_grpo_math.py), which demonstrates how to train a model on math problems using GRPO.
+You can launch this script locally or via Slurm.
+For detailed instructions on setting up Ray and launching a job with Slurm, refer to the [cluster documentation](../cluster.md).

 We recommend launching the job using `uv`:

 ```bash
 uv run examples/run_grpo_math.py --config <PATH TO YAML CONFIG> {overrides}
 ```

-If not specified, `config` will default to [examples/configs/grpo.yaml](../../examples/configs/grpo.yaml)
+If not specified, `config` will default to [examples/configs/grpo.yaml](../../examples/configs/grpo.yaml).

 **Reminder**: Don't forget to set your HF_HOME and WANDB_API_KEY (if needed).
-You'll need to do a `huggingface-cli login` as well for Llama models.
+Additionally, perform a `huggingface-cli login` for Llama models.

-## Now, for the details:
+## Prepare the Data

-In this guide, we'll walk through we handle
-* Data
-* Model training
-* Fast generation
-* Overall Resource Flow

-### Data
-We support training with multiple RL "Environments" at the same time.
+We support training with multiple RL "Environments" simultaneously.

-An [Environment](../../nemo_reinforcer/environments/interfaces.py) is an object that accepts a state/action history and returns an update state and rewards for the step.
-They run as Ray Remote Actors.
-Example [MathEnvironment](../../nemo_reinforcer/environments/math_environment.py).
+An [Environment](../../nemo_reinforcer/environments/interfaces.py) is an object that processes a state/action history and returns an updated state and rewards for each step.
+These environments run as Ray Remote Actors, such as the [MathEnvironment](../../nemo_reinforcer/environments/math_environment.py).

-To support this, we need to know:
-* What environments you have
+To enable multi-environment training, the system requires the following:

+* The available reinforcement learning environments.
-* Which data should go to which environments
+* The routing of data to the appropriate environments.
-* How to prepare the data from your dataset into a form we can use
+* Information on how to format your dataset for processing.

-#### Common Data Format
+### Common Data Format

 We define a [DatumSpec](../../nemo_reinforcer/data/interfaces.py) that holds all relevant information for each training example:

 ```python
 class DatumSpec(TypedDict):
     message_log: LLMMessageLogType